pmlmodelling/ersem/docs/source/workflow.rst

 Private developments
 --------------------

-The following come under private developments:

-1. Private project developments - these developments require significant scientific changes to the model, and thus, are made privately.
+The only private developments would come from specific projects - these require significant scientific changes to the model, and thus, are isolated from the public version of the code.

 Workflow for private developments
 +++++++++++++++++++++++++++++++++